Are you wondering what all the fuss is about writing a journal in the realm of personal development?

 Whether in person or in writing, there’s something to be said for being able to convey yourself with an assertion.

-It’s no wonder almost every successful person I’ve met has phenomenal communication skills.
+It’s no wonder that almost every successful person I’ve met has phenomenal communication skills.

 4. Journaling Creates a Valuable Archive